screwdriver-cd/screwdriver/design/workflow.md

 ### Branch filtering (SCM Branch-specific jobs)

-Use exact match of a string (eg: `staging`) or a regex filter (eg: `/^user-.*$/`) after `~commit:` or `~pr:` to denote a job only run when code changes are made to branches matching that pattern.
-A workflow configuration is obtained from past sha of a pipeline repositroy if a pipeline restarts from past events which are triggered by branch filtering workflow.
+Use exact match of a string (e.g.: `staging`) or a regex filter (e.g.: `/^user-.*$/`) after `~commit:` or `~pr:` to denote a job only run when code changes are made to branches matching that pattern.
+A workflow configuration is obtained from a past sha of a pipeline repository if an event which was triggered by a branch filtering workflow is restarted.

 ```yaml
 jobs: